-New development will be supported where it would improve, restore or maintain a positive unlisted building/locally listed building a non-designated heritage asset or any other structure of local significance as identified within this Neighbourhood Plan.
+New development will be supported where it would improve, restore or maintain a positive unlisted building/locally listed building or any other structure of local significance as identified within any other appropriately evidenced list.

 Development which would have a harmful impact on a building or structure of this type or its setting will not be supported unless a clear justification is presented which explains how the benefits would outweigh the loss or harm.